-When a lawn mower hasn’t been ran in a while, it may fail to start or run sluggish like it’s going to die.
+When a lawn mower hasn’t been run in a while, it may fail to start or run sluggishly like it’s going to die.
 Storing a lawn mower with gas for long periods can develop issues in the fuel system that have to be dealt with.

 Protect yourself when working on your lawn mower.
 This includes wearing safety glasses and working in a well-ventilated area.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 How Long Can Gas Sit in a Lawn Mower?

 Gas can sit in a lawn mower for up to 30 days before it begins to break down and negatively affect your lawn mower.
 Old gas leaves behind a varnish that will gum up the fuel system resulting in fuel restrictions and a mower that bogs down and runs sluggish.

 Purchase and consume your gas within 30 days.
 If you have more gas than you can consume, add a fuel additive to stabilize it to make it last a little longer.
 Read about the right kind of gas to use in a lawn mower and how to properly store and care for it in “This is the Type of Gas Lawn Mowers Use“.

 How to Start a Lawn Mower with Old or Bad Gas

 Step 1: Remove the Old Gas from the Lawn Mower